 The most common causes of a high number of eosinophils (called eosinophilia or hypereosinophilia) are

 Allergic disorders, including drug sensitivities Drug Rashes Drug rashes are a side effect of a drug that manifests as a skin reaction.
-Drug rashes usually are caused by an allergic reaction to a drug.
-Typical symptoms include redness, bumps, blisters... read more , asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
+Drug rashes usually are caused by an allergic reaction to a drug, but some drug rashes are not allergic.
+Typical symptoms... read more , asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more , allergic rhinitis Allergic Rhinitis Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold or a seasonal allergy.
 Colds and... read more , and atopic dermatitis Atopic Dermatitis (Eczema) Atopic dermatitis (commonly referred to as eczema) is chronic, itchy inflammation of the upper layers of the skin that often develops in people who have hay fever or asthma and in people who... read more , often increase the number of eosinophils.
 Many parasites Overview of Parasitic Infections A parasite is an organism that lives on or inside another organism (the host) and benefits (for example, by getting nutrients) from the host at the host's expense.
 Although this definition actually... read more , particularly ones that invade tissue, cause eosinophilia.
-Cancers that cause eosinophilia include Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more , leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+Cancers that cause eosinophilia include Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more , leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
-Sometimes the development goes awry... read more , and certain myeloproliferative neoplasms Overview of Myeloproliferative Neoplasms In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth), the blood-producing cells in the bone marrow (precursor cells... read more .
+Sometimes the development goes awry... read more , and certain myeloproliferative neoplasms Overview of Myeloproliferative Neoplasms In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth, such as a precancer or cancer), the blood-producing cells in the... read more .

 If the number of eosinophils is only slightly elevated, people usually do not have symptoms, and the high number of eosinophils in the blood is only discovered when a complete blood count is done for other reasons.
 However, sometimes, particularly when the number of eosinophils is very high, the increased number of eosinophils inflames tissues and causes organ damage.
 The heart, lungs, skin, and nervous system are most often affected, but any organ can be damaged.